racketmaestro/Breast-Cancer-Masking-WebApp/README.md

 - Heroku Deployment: On successful build and test, the app is deployed to Heroku.
 - Conditions: Deployment occurs only if the commit is on master and all tests pass.
-- If any test cases fail or errors in code, stop the merge into master and prevent deployment eployment to Heroku.
+- If any test cases fail or errors in code, stop the merge into master and prevent deployment to Heroku.

 **Best Practices**